flametuner/crypo4all-smartcontracts/README.md

 ## Compiling and Deploying
 - Clone the repository
-- Run `yarn` install to install the necessary dependencies
+- Run `yarn install` to install the necessary dependencies
 - Compile the contract using `yarn compile`
-- Deploy the contract using `yarn deploy`

 ## Testing